[sic][sic][sic]

 The Miniluv project uses short poetic phrases to satirize slogans, branding, and human behavior.

-Using the language of Orwell's newspeak, advertising, self help, and escapism, the phrases elicit an interpretation reflecting the viewer’s core self and identity.
+Mixing the language of Orwell’s newspeak, advertising, self help, and escapism, the phrases are vague and symbolic, eliciting interpretations that reflect the viewer’s core self and identity.

 2024 Queens